poult-lab/daily-word/english_words_ learning.md

 [noun] "the central point, pin [pɪn] or column [ˈkɑːləm] on which sth turns or balances"

-[verb] Windows that pivot from a central [ˈsentrəl]  point are easy to clean.
+[verb] Windows that pivot from a central [ˈsentrəl]  point are easy to clean. /I frequently get asked how I **pivoted into** AI prompt engineering, particularly when it was so new.

 "the central or most important person or thing"